Work hunting isn’t just about your resume - timing matters, too. A lot of people ask questions like "How early should you apply for a job?"

 Why this timeline works well:

-- 2-3 months: Some firms may have more flexible deadlines and will accept applications closer to your graduation date.
+- 2-3 months: Some firms are a bit more chill with deadlines and will accept applications closer to your completion date.
 However, interviewing within this range can be a bit rushed and may leave less time for negotiations.

 It also gives you enough time to adapt your resume and cover letter based on the feedback you receive.